Common Spring Lawn Pests

 illustration showing the inside of an ant nest, through the ant hills

 Ants are very common pests, terrorizing homeowners across the nation.
-They are small, skinny bugs with six legs and antennae.
+They’re small, skinny bugs with six legs and antennae.

-Ants won’t damage your grass, but they can leave your yard covered in mounds of dirt, which can make many lawn chores, like mowing, a challenge.
-They can also bite you, your family, and your pets, and invade your home.
-This is especially true if you’re dealing with fire ants.
+Ants won’t damage your grass, but they can leave your yard covered in mounds of dirt, which can make many lawn care chores a challenge.
+They also can invade your home and bite you, your family, and your pets.
+This is especially true (and painful) if you’re dealing with fire ants, making it an unpleasant experience to walk around your own yard.

 Signs of an ant problem

 Ants are really common, and you shouldn’t feel concerned about an anthill or two.
-However, you don’t want a yard covered with these mounds, so keep an eye out for:
+However, you don’t want a yard covered with these mounds, so be on the lookout for:

 • Ants swarming around trash or food near your home